 A good academic conference has a well-organized program, attracts the top researchers in a given field, is packed with interesting, valuable, peer-reviewed content, and provides ample opportunities for peer networking.
 A dedicated, well-rounded organizing committee is key to successfully operating a good academic conference.
 It can provide interesting keynote speakers, online conferences, panel discussions, roundtables, and other learning activities

 How to make the most of an academic conference

-All academics attend and participate in academic conferences at some point in their careers.
+All academics attend and participate in academic conferences at some point in their careers, from graduate students, doctoral students, to researchers and mentors.
 These events can be extremely beneficial in helping young researchers make a name for themselves in their chosen field, and to learn new concepts, and make contacts that could lead to new projects or funding in the future.